Ravenports/Ravenports/README.md

 cutting edge features and enhancements, but with equal support to Linux, Solaris(like), and all BSD platforms.
-MacOS was previously supported, but it proved difficult to maintain due to the different file format (Mach-o vs ELF) and extrememly large system root.
+MacOS was previously supported, but it proved difficult to maintain due to the different file format (Mach-o vs ELF) and extremely large system root.

 It is not a reinvention of pkgsrc.
 The approach is new and not based on the 'make' program.